Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: Introduction

 This list is not of the major results, nor is it an exhaustive list of technical definitions.
-But one technical definition or proof looks very much like another, so here are suggestions of which technical highlights might be worth looking at first: \begin{itemize*} \item We characterise universal quantification in four different ways, all of which have their place in the paper: as a fresh-finite limit in Definition~\ref{defn.fresh.finite.limit}, using quanitification over all atoms in Proposition~\ref{prop.freshcap.equiv}, slightly indirectly using the $\new$-quantifier in Definition~\ref{defn.filter}, and finally using nominal algebra axioms in Appendix~\ref{subsect.alg}. \item As mentioned above, $\beta$-reduction and $\eta$-expansion are derived from a counit and unit respectively in Proposition~\ref{prop.lambda.beta.eta}. \item We decompose of $\lambda$ into $\forall$ and $\ppa$ in Notation~\ref{nttn.lambda}.
-We decompose $\forall$ further into atoms-quantification in Proposition~\ref{prop.freshcap.equiv}. \item Proposition~\ref{prop.freshcap.equiv} and Lemma~\ref{lemm.p.sigma.pi} are inherently surprising results. \item Three little proof gems are in Proposition~\ref{prop.points.bigcap}, Lemma~\ref{lemm.pumsa.point}, and Lemma~\ref{lemm.lam.point.fresh}. \item We need two notions of filter: one is Definition~\ref{defn.filter} (the interesting new part is condition~\ref{filter.new}), the other is Definition~\ref{defn.pi.point} (we call it a \emph{point}).
-Both notions use the $\new$-quantifier in interesting ways. \item The pointwise definition of substitution is in Definition~\ref{defn.sub.sets}; a different approach to substitution than the reader has likely seen, which makes use of the $\new$-quantifier and $\amgis$-algebra (Definition~\ref{defn.bus.algebra}).
-The two concrete characterisations of it in Subsection~\ref{subsect.two.chars.lsm} are also interesting. \item The reader will see much use made of the nominal $\new$-quantifier, meaning `for all but finitely many atoms', and of nominal equivariance properties and notions of finite support and \emph{strict} finite support.
-We mention two (connected) examples: the use of $\new$ in defining the $\sigma$-action in Definition~\ref{defn.sub.sets}, and the treatments of the universal quantifier in Proposition~\ref{prop.freshcap.equiv} and in condition~\ref{filter.new} of Definition~\ref{defn.filter}.
-A search of the paper for uses of Corollary~\ref{corr.stuff}, Theorems~\ref{thrm.equivar} and~\ref{thrm.New.equiv}, and Lemma~\ref{lemm.strict.support} will find many more. \end{itemize*}
+But one technical definition or proof looks very much like another, so here are suggestions of which technical highlights might be worth looking at first: \begin{itemize*} \item We characterise universal quantification in various ways, most notably in Proposition~\ref{prop.these.are.equivalent}, and see the connection made between universal quantification and the $\new$-quantifier in condition~\ref{filter.new} of Definition~\ref{defn.filter}.
+See also the discussion opening Appendix~\ref{subsect.ffl}. \item As mentioned above, $\beta$-reduction and $\eta$-expansion are derived from a counit and unit respectively in Proposition~\ref{prop.lambda.beta.eta}. \item We decompose of $\lambda$ into $\forall$ and $\ppa$ in Notation~\ref{nttn.lambda}, and we decompose $\forall$ further using the $\new$-quantifier and freshness in Proposition~\ref{prop.these.are.equivalent}. \item Lemmas~\ref{lemm.p.sigma.pi} and~\ref{lemm.tall.unions} are inherently surprising results. \item Three little proof gems are in Propositions~\ref{prop.points.bigcap} and~\ref{prop.pumsa.point}, and Lemma~\ref{lemm.lam.point.fresh}. \item We need two notions of filter: one is Definition~\ref{defn.filter} (particularly condition~\ref{filter.new}, mentioned above), the other is Definition~\ref{defn.pi.point} (we call it a \emph{point}).
+Both notions use the $\new$-quantifier in interesting ways. \item Because of condition~\ref{filter.new} of Definition~\ref{defn.filter}, the proof of existence of maximal filters requires a delicate argument; see Remark~\ref{rmrk.hand.rolled.zorn} and Theorem~\ref{thrm.maxfilt.zorn}. \item Propositions~\ref{prop.extra.filter} and~\ref{prop.even.stronger} are key to proving compactness in the duality proof. \item The pointwise definition of substitution is in Definition~\ref{defn.sub.sets}; a different approach to substitution than the reader has likely seen, which makes use of the $\new$-quantifier and $\amgis$-algebra (Definition~\ref{defn.bus.algebra}).
+The two concrete characterisations of it in Subsection~\ref{subsect.two.chars.lsm} are also interesting. \item The reader will see much use made of the nominal $\new$-quantifier, and of nominal equivariance properties and notions of small support and \emph{strict} small support.
+We mention two (connected) examples: the use of $\new$ in defining the $\sigma$-action in Definition~\ref{defn.sub.sets}, and the treatment of the universal quantifier in condition~\ref{filter.new} of Definition~\ref{defn.filter} and the dual condition~\ref{sober.all} of Definition~\ref{defn.sober}.